debrup27/Detection-and-Classification-of-Brain-Tumors/README.md

 # 🧠 **Detection and Classification of Brain Tumor using CNN**

 ## 📜 **Description**
 Prompt and early detection of brain tumors is a rapidly growing research field in **medical imaging** and **machine learning**.
-Leveraging **Convolutional Neural Networks (CNN)**, this project aims to classify tumors with a high degree of accuracy, providing early treatment opportunities, saving lives, and contributing to societal welfare.
+Leveraging **Convolutional Neural Networks (CNN)**, this project aims to classify tumors with a high degree of accuracy, providing early treatment opportunities, saving lives, and contributing to societal welfare.This project was completed by me earlier this year.

 ---